 Tourist factor: 8/10

-Drugs, cigarettes and alcohol: Belize is pretty famous for it's herb and it is widely available.
+Local poisons for the body: Belize is pretty famous for it's herb and it is widely available.
 Seeing as most travellers hit the Cayes, it is here where you are most likely to be offered it.
 Given that (for example) Caye Caulker is so small with a police station right in the middle, risks seem high especially if buying off the street.
 Despite the numbers of Rastas, pot is illegal and can land you in the sort of trouble that you would look to avoid.

 Costa Rica's ignoble position stems from several sources.
 For one, being a democracy and thus peaceful and calm, coupled with large amounts of tourism marketing it receives huge numbers of visitors, generally from North America who might consider anywhere else in the region as 'too dangerous'.
 These large numbers of wealthyish tourists have the knock on effect of inflating prices and tourist targeted crime.
 Another factor is the national parks and wildlife card so often played by the tourist board appeals to many traveller's sense of wanting to view wildlife.
 Well in Costa Rica just like anywhere else, the only place to see large amounts of guaranteed wildlife is in the zoo and as beautiful and interesting as national parks are - with the exception of monkeys - if you go with high hopes of seeing loads of wildlife you will be sorely disappointed.
 Remember the focus is very much on flora rather than fauna.

 With all that cleared up, lets look at why Costa Rica is so popular and the good reasons why.
 The country is on the whole spectacularly beautiful with easy access to both coasts (unusual in Central America).
 In many places it is easy to have a good time if partying is your style and you don't mind too many gringos.
 Although prices are higher than in the rest of the region they are still okay and quality does raise with prices.
-Accommodation is expensive in comparison, but their are plentiful supermarkets so eating costs can be reduced.
+Accommodation is expensive in comparison, but there are plentiful supermarkets so eating costs can be reduced.

 However, it's tours that really cost, and some you can hardly avoid if you want to see the best of what is on offer.
-Still the demand for them means if you have the money to spend there are a hive of activities (still reasonably priced) you can take part in, such as white water-rafting.
+Still the demand for them means if you have the money to spend there is a hive of activities (still reasonably priced) you can take part in, such as white water-rafting.
 Along with two coasts Costa Rica also has cool mountains and the chance for some good trekking.

 Did you know that 25% of Costa Rica is national parks?
 You might also be interested to know that Belize's ratio is 35%.
 Costa Rica does have most things, but not everything as so often claimed.